-The Authority has a structured process for evaluating proposed changes to its existing system, both from within the Authority and from the Public.
+PRT has a structured process for evaluating proposed changes to its existing system, both from within PRT and from the Public.

 Small changes are made throughout the year as issues arise such as traffic detours, but larger, service-enhancing or efficiency-seeking changes are done annually.
-As of this current document, major service changes are made in the fall (September or November) schedule changes.
-This process is comprised of the following key stages:
+As of this current document, major service changes are made in the October schedule changes.
+This process is comprised of the following key stages and with key frequencies: